lawrencefoley/evergy/README.md

-## Meter Data Utility for Kansas City Power and Light
+## Meter Data Utility for Evergy (previously known as Kansas City Power and Light)
-A simple utility that you can use to login to your KCPL account and retrieve you meter readings.
+A simple utility that you can use to login to your Evergy account and retrieve you meter readings.

 ## Install
 ```